Alliedium/awesome-devops/15_sep_2022_kubernetes_developer_tools/kubernetes_development_basic_tools_15_sep_2022.md

 exit
 ```

-Ssh connection to the VM is closed.
+SSH connection to the VM is closed.
 The terminal is running now on the local machine